• Skip to primary navigation

 Open Windows Task Scheduler

-2. On Task Scheduler screen, navigate to Task Scheduler Library > Microsoft > Windows > Registry.
-Right-click on RegIdleBackup task and click on Run option in the menu that appears.
+2. From the Task Scheduler screen, navigate to Task Scheduler Library > Microsoft > Windows > Registry.

 Backup Registry Using Task Scheduler